Xentrk/x3mRouting/README.md

 * GLOBAL - Global

 ##### ASN Method
-You must specify the **'asnum='** parameter and one or more valid AS numbers separated by a comma.
+x3mRouting will create an IPSET list using the [AS Number](https://www.apnic.net/get-ip/faqs/asn/) specified using the **'asnum='** parameter and one or more valid AS numbers separated by a comma.
+The IPv4 addresses are downloaded from [ipinfo.io/](https://ipinfo.io/). [ipinfo.io/](https://ipinfo.io/) may require whitelisting if you use an ad-blocker program.
+If x3mRouting is unable to download the IP addresses from ipinfo.io, it will attempt to download them using the aslookup tool on [api.hackertarget.com/aslookup/](https://api.hackertarget.com/aslookup/).

 ##### dnsmasq Method
 You must specify the **'dnsmasq='** parameter and one or more domain names separated by a comma.